-To generate a BIM file with Workbench you may use $Run \gg Compile$ or equivalently, click on the button
+To generate a BIM file with Workbench you may use $Run \gg Compile$ or equivalently, click on the button \Rightarrow{11}^{11} .
+The BIM file will then be created in the same directory as the Mosel file by appending the extension

-→10.
-The BIM file will then be created in the subdirectory out of the Workbench project by appending the extension .bim to the file name (instead of .mos).
-You may also use the Compiler Options dialog (opened either from the Run menu or by clicking on the tools button -) to configure, for example, various debugging settings for the compilation.
+. bim to the file name (instead of .mos).
+You may also use the Compiler Options dialog (opened either from the Run menu or by clicking on the tools button \frown) to configure, for example, various debugging settings for the compilation.